The Best Accounting Tools for Remote Teams

 NetSuite

-QuickBooks Online (QBO)
+QuickBooks Online

-What to assess in hiring: QBO competency is more widespread than NetSuite, so the bar for claiming proficiency is lower.
-Assess whether the candidate can handle bank feed reconciliation, manage multi-class reporting, run AR aging and collections, and produce accurate P&L and balance sheet for period-end review.
+QBO is the dominant accounting platform for companies under $5M in revenue and smaller clients of accounting firms and fractional CFOs.
+QBO competency is more widespread than NetSuite, so the bar for claiming proficiency is lower.
+Assess whether a candidate can handle bank feed reconciliation, multi-class reporting, AR aging and collections, and accurate period-end financial statement preparation.

 Sage Intacct